Republic of Namibia

 When To Go

 Namibia is a year-round destination, but its climate varies depending on which topographical region you visit: the western Namib Desert, the Central Plateau, the Kalahari region in the east, or the Kavango and Caprivi regions in the northeast.
 The world’s driest desert, the Namib, remains mild year-round.
-During the summer months, from November to April, is when temperatures are quite hot, but can drop below freezing at night.
+During summer months, from November to April, temperatures are quite hot, but can drop below freezing at night.
 This time of year is also when the rain falls inland.
 Spring and fall are pleasantly warm, but fall often brings dust storms.
-And finally, Namibia winters can be fairly cold, but the days are generally warm and enjoyable.
+Namibia winters can be cool but the days are generally warm and enjoyable.

-Most visitors enter Namibia through the Chief Hosea Kutako International Airport, located 45 km east of Windhoek, Namibia’s capital.
+Most visitors enter Namibia through Chief Hosea Kutako International Airport, located 45 km east of Windhoek, Namibia’s capital.
 A number of carriers, including Air Namibia, arrive at the airport multiple times a week.
-Flights from Toronto and Vancouver fly there regularly, usually with either two or more stopovers en route.
-But if you’re already in Africa, there are several domestic airlines you can take that are serviced by Windhoek’s Eros Airport.
+From Canada, you can fly from Toronto, Montreal and Vancouver, usually with a stopover or two along route.
+Windhoek’s Eros Airport serves domestic flights.

-There are a myriad of ways to get around Namibia, but by road is the easiest.
-Namibia actually has a great road system that runs the length of the country from the South African border to the Botswana border to the Angola border.
+There are myriad ways to get around Namibia, but by road is the easiest.
+Namibia has a great road system that runs the length of the country from the South African border to the Botswana border to the Angola border.
 The least-expensive car or motorcycle rental will cost you between $40 and $80 CDN a day.
-A compact car or motorcycle will do fine on C-numbered highways, but you’ll want a larger 4WD vehicle if you plan on taking D-numbered roads.
+A compact car or motorcycle will suffice on C-numbered highways, but you’ll want a larger 4WD vehicle if you plan on taking D-numbered roads.
 You can rent a car through a trip operator or tour company.

 If you would prefer to avoid the hassle of renting a vehicle, many tour companies in Namibia also provide transportation services.
-Public transportation is another option.
-Namibia’s two main bus services, the Intercape Mainliner and Trans-Namib’s Star Line, leave from Windhoek to various cities within the country.
+Public transportation is an option.
+Namibia’s two main bus services, the Intercape Mainliner and TransNamib’s Star Line, leave from Windhoek to various cities within the country.